thomastay/personal-blog/content/decompressing_gzip_2.md

 ```

 ## Starting with Huffman
 Instead of decoding the Huffman table, I think it's more instructive to work backwards.
 We'll start with the final huffman table, then explain how it's encoded using only lengths.
-Then, we'll see how the lengths are *themselves* encoded using a Run-length encoding (RLE) scheme, and finally we'll go back to the bitstream
+Then, we'll see how the lengths are *themselves* encoded using a Run-length encoding (RLE) scheme, which is itself Huffman coded.

 ### Huffman table